 We can conclude from the preceding that the sorry state of digital literature in the Middle East is caused by the large digital divide in comparison with the West.
-Numerous factors—pedagogical, educational, sociocultural, political/national and critical/academic—mean we have been left behind in terms of literary innovation.
-Digitization is different in the West than the Middle East—in the West, it is the result of the development of society in various material and symbolic areas, the result of a search for more creativity, development, beauty, freedom and enjoyment.
+Numerous factors – pedagogical, educational, sociocultural, political/national, and critical/academic – mean we have been left behind in terms of literary innovation.
+Digitization is different in the West than the Middle East.
+In the West, it is the result of the development of society in various material and symbolic areas, the result of a search for more creativity, development, beauty, freedom, and enjoyment.
 In the Arab world, in contrast, digitization is an exercise in pure imitation and subordination.
-The Arab world is still a consumer rather than producer, and remains far from being able to compete with the West in terms of digital literature.
-It should also be stated that there is a danger that this will have a negative impact on the Arab culture of the future and the future of Arab individuals, who live in a continuously changing world.
-New terms are coined every day to described this age, the people who live in it and the massive changes underway in many spheres of society in the rest of the world, such as “the post-human age”, “the age of the digital revolution”, “the information age”, “digital humans”, “post-humanity”, “cyborgs”, “the knowledge society”, and “information society”, not to mention terms that warn of the end of previous paradigms such as “the end of the paper era”, “the end of the era of the printed word”, “the end of intellectuals” and many others.
-In the midst of this cacophony of terms reflecting large changes, it is worth thinking about the future of Arabs and Arab society, and how to accommodate these transformations in a natural and gradual manner.
+The Arab world is still a consumer rather than producer and remains far from being able to compete with the West in terms of digital literature.
+It should also be stated that there is a danger that this will have a negative impact on the Arab culture of the future and the future of Arab individuals who live in a continuously changing world.
+New terms are coined every day to described this age, the people who live in it, and the massive changes underway in many spheres of society in the rest of the world, such as “the post-human age,” “the age of the digital revolution,” “the information age,” “digital humans,” “post-humanity,” “cyborgs,” “the knowledge society,” and “information society,” not to mention terms that warn of the end of previous paradigms such as “the end of the paper era,” “the end of the era of the printed word,” “the end of intellectuals,” and many others.
+In the midst of this cacophony of terms reflecting large changes, it is worth thinking about the future of Arabs and Arab society and how to accommodate these transformations in a natural and gradual manner.
 This requires a broad and in-depth study that goes beyond just the literary aspect.

-As for the future of Arab digital literature, we believe that Arab societies will get there sooner or later, and that they will use the tools of this technological and digital era to write about the people who inhabit it.
-However, for this to happen, certain challenges need to be overcome and progress is required on several fronts:
+As for the future of Arab digital literature, we believe that Arab societies will get there sooner or later and that they will use the tools of this technological and digital era to write about the people who inhabit it.
+However, for this to happen, certain challenges need to be overcome, and progress is required on several fronts:

 Students of all ages must be provided with the skills of the digital era.
 These must be integrated into the curriculum and be made mandatory, while ensuring that schools have all the tools and infrastructure they need to teach them, and that teachers are trained to be able to teach these skills.